 Enough said, let’s jump in.

-Why Your Instagram Direct Messages (DMs) aren’t Working, Sending, or Loading?
+Why Are Your Instagram Direct Messages (DMs) Not Sending, Loading, Showing or Working?

 1. Instagram Server-Side Issues